 Personal Identifying Information

 If you voluntarily provide personal identifying information (such as a first and last name, physical address including a street name, e-mail address, etc.) through online forms, CETF will collect and retain this information.

 The personal identifying information will be used to establish the identity of account holders in order to respond to inquiries or to deliver requested information or services.
 For example, if you subscribe to one or more CETF e-newsletters, CETF may store your name and e-mail address and send the requested e-newsletters to the e-mail address.

 CETF does not make personal identifying information gathered on its websites available to other organizations, but may share information with business partners, in the usual course of business.
 For example, CETF may use a third-party vendor to electronically distribute its e-newsletters.
 In order to send the e-newsletters, CETF must share the e-mail address of subscribers with the vendor.
 Vendors that provide such services are obligated only to use this information for the purposes for which CETF directs them to use it, namely, providing services directly for CETF.

-This policy applies only to the cetfund.org domain.
+This policy applies only to the cetfund.org and its affiliated domain www.internetforallnow.org .
 CETF does not control the privacy policies of other websites to which this website might link.

 California Emerging Technology Fund is committed to maintaining the confidence and trust of its financial supporters.